 And The theory of the evolution of the species does not even attempt to answer this fundamental question.

 Think about it for a moment, Our most imitate parts are also our sewerage plumbing.
 Babies come from the same place (almost) as urine.
-In the truest sense of the word, it just unholy, it’s religiously embarrassing!
+In the truest sense of the word, it’s just unholy, it’s religiously embarrassing!
 We use the same equipment for something as profound as procreation, and as base as weeing!

-As exclusive as conception is, so birth is public.
+As private as conception is, so birth is public.
 To whom do we announce our intimate sexual experiences?
 In the most intimate sense absolutely no one other than our spouse, but who get’s to hear about the exact moment of birth, and all the details surrounding it?
 Everyone who is willing to listen.

 Why this is science cannot tell, religion has no clue and existentialism scratches on its surface.
 But it is so well defined relationally that the last time any of us truly asked the question was when we were five or six.
 Only a relational, interpersonal concept of existence will suffice.